kenatiod/MUT/Understanding Machine Understanding.md

 This is the question that drives Alice and Bob's research, and the mystery you'll join them in unraveling over the course of this book.
 Prepare to have your assumptions challenged and your mind expanded as we go under the hood of Claude to explore the depths of machine understanding.

+*As Alice and Bob sat in their lab, surrounded by holographic whiteboards filled with complex diagrams and equations, a palpable sense of unease filled the room.
+Alice furrowed her brow, lost in thought, as she contemplated the enormity of the task before them.*

 Alice: *tapping her pencil restlessly* You know Bob, the more I think about it, the more daunting this whole "test for machine understanding" project seems.

 Bob: *not looking up from the computer screen* Why's that?
 You're the one who's been insisting we need rigorous ways to evaluate Claude's capabilities.